 Entrepreneurship, Innovation, and Social Change

-Social-impact initiatives are on the rise, upholding powerful missions while maintaining financial sustainability.
+Social-impact initiatives are rising, upholding powerful missions while maintaining financial sustainability.
 Get in on the action!
-Entrepreneurship, Innovation and Social Change will attempt to break-down that perception in order for participants to see the social sector as a place of opportunity, both to ‘do good’ but also to innovate and build a sound business model.
+Entrepreneurship, Innovation, and Social Change will attempt to break down that perception for participants to see the social sector as a place of opportunity, both to ‘do good’ but also to innovate and build a sound business model.

-The course inspires and connects participants, offering space and structure for participants to begin developing their own business plan for a socially beneficial venture, and think about the complexities of growing and managing it.
+The course inspires and connects participants, offering space and structure for participants to begin developing their business plan for a socially beneficial venture and think about the complexities of growing and managing it.

 Who should take this online course?

 This online entrepreneurship course is designed for, but not restricted to: